aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/platform-settings.md

           # ACT node type.
           act_node_type: <str; "cloudeos" | "cvp" | "generic" | "third-party" | "tools-server" | "veos">

+        # Defines the minimum hardware specifications required for the device.
+        # This section is used for validation and documentation purposes, primarily by the `anta_runner` role.
+        validate_hardware_inventory:

+          # Minimum number of power supplies required for the device.
+          # Used for documentation and validation by the `anta_runner` role.
+          min_power_supplies: <int>

+          # Minimum number of fans required for the device.
+          # Used for documentation and validation by the `anta_runner` role.
+          min_fans: <int>

+          # Minimum number of supervisor modules required for the device.
+          # Used for documentation and validation by the `anta_runner` role.
+          min_supervisors: <int>

+          # Minimum number of line cards required for the device.
+          # Used for documentation and validation by the `anta_runner` role.
+          min_line_cards: <int>

+          # Minimum number of fabric cards required for the device.
+          # Used for documentation and validation by the `anta_runner` role.
+          min_fabric_cards: <int>

+          # Expected list of approved transceiver manufacturers for the device.
+          # For all platforms, it would be populated with ['Arastra, Inc.', 'Arista Networks'] by default.
+          # Used for documentation and validation by the `anta_runner` role.
+          transceiver_manufacturers:
+            - <str>

         # Custom structured config for eos_cli_config_gen.
         structured_config: <dict>